chovancova/conversation-agent-t/SECURITY.md

 2. **Physical Device Access**: Anyone with physical access to your unlocked device can potentially access the stored data.
 Always lock your device when not in use.

-3. **Export Functionality**: When you export token configurations, they are exported as **plain JSON** containing credentials.
+3. **Export Functionality**: When you export token configurations, they can be optionally encrypted with a password.
+However, unencrypted exports contain **plain JSON** with credentials.
 Treat these files as highly sensitive:
+   - Use encrypted export option when possible
    - Store in encrypted storage only
    - Delete immediately after use
    - Never commit to version control